Nine's Wide World of Sports: 2020–present: rugby and tennis expansion, Olympics and Paralympics, Stan Sport, Melbourne Cup

 In November 2020, Nine Entertainment Co. acquired rights to Rugby Australia, as well as the French Open and The Championships, Wimbledon, with plans for pay-television coverage (ad-free and on-demand) to migrate to a new sport-oriented package on its subscription streaming service Stan, and selected matches/events to be broadcast free on the Nine Network.

 On 8 February 2023, it was announced that Nine had re-gained the rights to the Olympic Games from 2024 through to the 2032 Summer Olympics in Brisbane.
 On 20 February 2024, it was announced Nine had obtained the rights to broadcast the Melbourne Cup from 2024 through to 2029.

 In January 2025, the 9Network announced they had partnered with the Invictus Games Foundation as the official Australian broadcaster of the Invictus Games Vancouver Whistler 2025, presented by ATCO and Boeing.

+In April 2026, Nine announced it would become an official Australian broadcast partner for the National Basketball League, with the Hungry Jack's NBL 2018/19 season to tip off on Thursday, October 11.
+The new three year sport rights deal will be a revenue sharing arrangement with an agreement to air two games per round on Nine multichannel 9GO!.